prettydiff/share-file-systems/documentation/library_list.md

    - **[../lib/terminal/commands/test_simulation.ts](../lib/terminal/commands/test_simulation.ts)**                                                     - A command driven wrapper for running simulation tests of supported terminal commands.
    - **[../lib/terminal/commands/update.ts](../lib/terminal/commands/update.ts)**                                                                       - A command to update the application from git and then run the build.
    - **[../lib/terminal/commands/version.ts](../lib/terminal/commands/version.ts)**                                                                     - A command utility for expressing the application's version.
-   - **[../lib/terminal/commands/websocket.ts](../lib/terminal/commands/websocket.ts)**                                                                 - A command utility for creating a websocket server or client.
 * Directory *[../lib/terminal/fileService](../lib/terminal/fileService)*
    - **[../lib/terminal/fileService/deviceShare.ts](../lib/terminal/fileService/deviceShare.ts)**                                                       - Creates a one time password as a hash to serve as a share identifier for a user's device that is otherwise not exposed.
    - **[../lib/terminal/fileService/route.ts](../lib/terminal/fileService/route.ts)**                                                                   - A library to move file system instructions between agents.